+44 (0)1865 271 340

-I am happy to supervise research undergraduate and MSc projects relating to cognitive neuropsychology and lesion-symptom mapping.
+I am happy to supervise research undergraduate and MSc projects.
 Please feel free to contact me via e-mail.

-- Stroke Association Lord Leonard and Lady Estelle Wolfson Foundation Lecturer
+- Previously Stroke Association Lord Leonard and Lady Estelle Wolfson Foundation Lectureship

 My principal research interests lie in the field of Cognitive Neuropsychology with links to health research and rehabilitation.